c-pouw/physics-based-pedestrian-modeling/README.md

 pip install -e .
 ```

-Run the main prcessing script for one of the available parameter files (listed below)
+Run the main processing script for one of the available parameter files (listed below)

 ```bash
 python physped/main.py params=PARAM_NAME